A NSW Government website

 • recommendations from the NSW Rural Fire Service.

-• the accessibility and usability standards for independent living units.
+Accessibility and usability standards for independent living units

-We have prepared a draft Seniors Housing Design Guide to help inform design and assessment of seniors housing proposals.
+We have prepared a new Seniors Housing Design Guide (PDF, 17.9 MB) to help inform design and assessment of seniors housing proposals.
+This guide was approved by the Minister for Planning and Public Spaces in November 2023 and published by the department in December 2023.

 Frequently asked questions